 Remortgage Process

-When you contact us, we’ll arrange an appointment between you and one of our advisers – this can be over the phone, via video chat or in-person.
-Your adviser will ask you some questions and, once they have all the right information, they’ll go away and find you the best mortgage for your current and future needs.
-They’ll then organise a follow up appointment to tell you about their recommendation.
+When you contact us, we’ll arrange an appointment with one of our remortgage advisers – this can be over the phone, via video chat, or in person.
+Your adviser will ask you some questions and, once they have all the necessary information, they’ll search for the best mortgage to suit your current and future needs.
+They’ll then organise a follow-up appointment to discuss their recommendation with you.

 2. Decision in Principle